zamronypj/fano-app/README.md

   ./app.cgi
 ```

-`simulate.run.sh` is bash script that can be used to simplify simulating run
+`tools/simulate.run.sh` is bash script that can be used to simplify simulating run
 application in shell.

-    $ ./simulate.run.sh
+    $ ./tools/simulate.run.sh

 or to change route to access, set `REQUEST_URI` variable.